 The RSPB website describes slow worms: “With long, smooth, shiny, grey or brown bodies, slow worms look very similar to tiny snakes.
 In fact they are legless lizards and are quite harmless.”

-Slow worms are frequently found in local gardens – but to date, we have not seen any in the old cemetery – which is surprising as their natural habitat is meadows and woodland areas, or hiding under rocks or logs – and there are plenty of hiding places in the old cemetery.
+Slow worms are frequently found in local gardens – but (as of Sept 2020) we have not seen any in the old cemetery – which is surprising as their natural habitat is meadows and woodland areas, hiding under rocks or logs – and there are plenty of hiding places in the old cemetery.

-To find out if there are any slowworms in the old cemetery F&HDC has put special slow worm friendly cages in various places around the cemetery.
-These cages will only be there for a short time – and if any slow worm does venture into the cage it will be counted and quickly released to find out if there are any slow worms in this place, and how many.
+To find out if there are any slowworms in the old cemetery F&HDC has put special slow worm friendly mats in various places around the cemetery.
+These mats will only be there for a short time – and if any slow worm does venture under the mat to sleep in a warm place – when the mats are checked the slow worms can be counted to find out how many, if any, there are in this place.